You’d be hard-pressed to find a menstruator who hasn’t experienced the emotional and physical turmoil that is PMS.

 Vitamin C is one of the most powerful cleansers of excess estrogen.
 It is found in its highest quantities in dark leafy greens like kale, spinach, and chard and in citrus fruits.
 Did you know that these immune-boosting foods also had these PMS healing properties?

 Let’s not forget about calcium.
 And don’t look to cow’s milk for it (but that is a whole other conversation, which we hope to cover in another post).
 In fact, kale, broccoli, figs, and sardines are all good sources of this micronutrient.
 Calcium is a key healer of hormonal acne as well as fatigue and depression that is often caused by excess estrogen.

-This list might feel overwhelming, so don’t despair, you can start by adding one or two of these foods into your diet each week.
+This list might feel overwhelming, but don’t despair!
+You can start by adding one or two of these foods into your diet each week.
 If you’re eating a lot of these foods already, try timing their consumption when you’re in Phase 2 of your menstrual cycle.
 Of course, integrate them slowly and find what works best for you and your symptoms.